call us first (before A TRAINER)

 Understanding what your pet is experiencing during their anxiety (seeing through your pet’s eyes) is absolutely necessary AND THE FIRST STEP BEFORE ANYTHING ELSE IS TRIED - INCLUDING TRAINING.

-Our veterinarian's 25 years of pet behaviour experience and training is the most valuable tool you can have to help your family.
+Our combined experience with pet behaviour training is the most valuable tool you can have to help your family.

-What you’ll get from Dr. Stacey in a Behaviour consult:
+What you’ll get from us in a Behaviour consult:

 One initial hour-long visit may give you all you need to help your pet on your own.
-Follow-up visits are available if needed, where Dr. Stacey will show you how to get your pet to relax in otherwise stressful situations.
+Follow-up visits are available if needed, where we will show you how to get your pet to relax in otherwise stressful situations.

-Working with a trainer may be possible and Dr. Stacey will help you “vet” the trainer and help avoid more anxiety and damage to your pet.
+Working with a trainer may be possible and we will help you “vet” the trainer and help avoid more anxiety and damage to your pet.